bampli/specs/content/docs/cyclo/stage.md

 ## Workflow

 The diagram below shows the allocation, execution and release phases for each **Stage**.
-The Stage execution can

 {{< mermaid >}}
 stateDiagram